SI669-internal/mass_clone/README.md

 # Quickstart

-1. At proejct root, run `. ./setup-project.sh`
+1. Clone the project.
+At project root, run `. ./setup-project.sh`
 2. Setup Google Sheet API - download `credentials.json`.
     1. [Go to Sheet API Doc](https://developers.google.com/sheets/api/quickstart/python) and press "Enable the google sheets api" to download.
 After you have the `json` credential, place in folder `python-script`.
     1. ~~Prepare a google spreadsheet where you'll use it to store your grading and comments.~~